 Elly had a strong desire to move to Luweero and raise his family and help the community.
 He is a Christian, and knew he needed to share his love for Jesus with his village.
 He had been praying about how he was to do this.
 He and I texted often and he asked me to pray about how he could help his village.
 He said “I’m a poor man, what can I do, and will you pray with me?”
 So, month after month, we both prayed, and I even had friends praying.
 Finally, he said God gave him the idea of buying a sunflower seed oil processing machine, and he’d ask the whole community to grow sunflower seeds, and bring them to him for pressing oil!
 They would sell the oil to raise money to build a school and orphanage to help his village.
 Sounded great!
 How much is this machine and where do you find one?
 He said he would research it out.
 After a while, he found a refurbished one and it was $2,300.
 He didn’t ask for anything, but to just pray.
 As I prayed, God confirmed in my heart that Godwill ministries would send the money for him to purchase it.
 After talking to my friends, Ross Black from a local company called Simple Box, gave me half of the money.
 Plus another friend, Jennifer Holt, gave me $300 and Godwill added the rest.
 After talking to his boss and a few people who knew Elly well, I felt sure he was a man of integrity and the money was sent.
 Within a few days, I had a picture of the machine and he was so thankful and excited to get it going.

 Kapchorwa is up on Mount Elgon, about a 6,280 ft. elevation.
 So beautiful; but impoverished.
 If it was in America, it would probably be ruined by a huge 5-star resort.
 It is pristine and completely untouched by development.
-There are pineapple and banana trees, waterfalls in the distance and caves.
+There are tall rows of corn, sunflowers, and banana trees, waterfalls in the distance and caves.
 The view is impressive and awe-inspiring, to say the least!
 The people are warm and welcoming, and an ethnic group of Ugandans and Sudanese called the “Sebine Tribe”.
 They speak mostly Sebei, and Elly was our translator when we visited.
 I took a team in the summer of 2019: Five women on a mission trip from Luweero to Kobwin with a stop at Kapchorwa to just say Hi and see this sunflower oil pressing machine…Little did we know that they had planned a beautiful program to thank and honor us for this machine and the support we had shown.
 We were absolutely surprised and humbled.